-- c) Garages will be setback 5.5m to allow a car to park in the driveway. - d) Verandahs and awnings can project 1.5m forward of the front setback for a maximum 60% of the dwelling width, ensuring they can enable sufficient space to accommodate at least one tree. - e) On zero lot line lots, a dwelling can be located on the side boundary provided no openings are in that wall and the opposite side boundary shall have a 0.9m setback for the ground floor protected with a maintenance easement.
-Eaves are not required over those walls located on a zero lot line.
+- Garages will be setback 5.5m to allow a car to park in the driveway. c) - Verandahs and awnings can project 1.5m forward of the front setback for a maximum d) 60% of the dwelling width, ensuring they can enable sufficient space to accommodate at least one tree. - On zero lot line lots, a dwelling can be located on the side boundary provided no e) openings are in that wall and the opposite side boundary shall have a 0.9m setback for the ground floor protected with a maintenance easement.
+Eaves are not required. over those walls located on a zero lot line.
 Facias, gutters, downpipes, and chimney flues may encroach into this side setback.
-See Figure E7.91. - f) Front setbacks above the minimum may be required to be increased where opposite a bushfire hazard and in accordance with Asset Protection Zones (APZ) of a scale and type suitable to the NSW Rural Fire Service as outlined in Planning for Bush Fire Protection 2019. - g) Development demonstrates that the design takes into account garbage bin storage and collection without reducing the amenity of the dwelling or neighbouring lots. - h) Mailbox structures are to be integrated with the overall design of buildings and/or landscaping.
+See Figure E7.85. - Front setbacks above the minimum may be required to be increased where opposite f) a bushfire hazard and in accordance with Asset Protection Zones (APZ) of a scale and type suitable to the NSW Rural Fire Service as outlined in Planning for Bush Fire Protection 2019. - Development demonstrates that the design takes into account garbage bin storage g) and collection without reducing the amenity of the dwelling or neighbouring lots. - a the over the over the over the over Mailbox structures are to be integrated with the overall design of buildings and/or

-Figure E7.91: Zero lot line dwelling configurations
+Figure E7.85: Zero lot line dwelling configurations